Get a kit, make a plan

 That's why, Sept.
 9, 10, and 11, the group will have a free informational booth set up at the Palmerton Community Festival to provide people with information and checklists on what they should know in case of an emergency.
 They will also give away one emergency supply kit on Sunday evening.

 Megan Fredericks, administrative assistant at the Carbon County Emergency Management Agency, explained the activity is being held this month because September has been named National Preparedness Month by the U.S. Department of Homeland Security.

-"We want to make the public aware that they should be prepared," said Tony Walck, Nesquehoning mayor and officer of Citizen Corps.
+"We do this to make the public aware what they should have in case an emergency happens," said Tony Walck, president of Citizen Corps.
 "They should have enough to sustain them for 72 hours."

 He then spoke about the importance of an emergency kit.

-"A lot of people are not aware of the items they should have on-hand in the case of an emergency," Walck said.
-"If they need to leave their home, having a 72-hour kit made up of survival necessities would be beneficial to them and their family."
+"A lot of people are not aware of the items they should have on-hand in the case of an emergency," Walck said, noting that you should always be prepared for any type of emergency because you don't know when one will hit.